core-wg/resource-directory/draft-ietf-core-resource-directory.md

  		<t>The following responses codes are defined for this interface:
         <list style="hanging">
-          <t hangText="Success:"> 2.05 "Content" with an application/link-format payload containing a matching entries for the lookup.</t>
+          <t hangText="Success:"> 2.05 "Content" with an application/link-format  or application/link-format+json payload containing a matching entries for the lookup.</t>
           <t hangText="Failure:"> 4.04 "Not Found" in case no matching entry is found for a unicast request.</t>
           <t hangText="Failure:"> No error response to a multicast request.</t>
           <t hangText="Failure:"> 4.00 "Bad Request".
 Malformed request. </t>